JuanHidalgo790/JuanHidalgo790.github.io/_pages/about.md

 🔬 My research interests are in the development of numerical models for solving acoustic problems, mainly looking to the economy in the usage of computational resources.

-📚 I am currently working with electromagnetic acoustic transducers (EMATs) in my post-doctoral research, aiming to develop novel designs.
+📚 I am currently working with electromagnetic acoustic transducers (EMATs) in my post-doctoral research, aiming to improve their designs.

 [//]: # A data-driven personal website
 [//]: # ======